Email Retargeting: Boost Your Sales With This Powerful Marketing Strategy

 Step 3: Personalize your emails

 For example, starting an email with “Hi John, we love shoes almost as much as you do.
-Here’s our new collection!” to someone who bought shoes from you twice this year is a great personal touch.
+Here’s our new collection!” to someone who bought shoes twice this year is a great personal touch.

-If you want to truly impress them, you can use personalized email content to elicit a reaction.
+To truly impress them, you can use personalized email content to elicit a reaction.

 Dynamic text layers let you add names, job titles, and company names to email images for a more captivating message.

 Using the Hyperise toolkit, you can personalize your retargeting emails with custom text, images, GIFs, QR codes, and calls to action (CTAs).
-These are the foundations of an effective personalized retargeting email.

 Step 4: Offer something of value